AdobeDocs/experience-manager-core-components.en/help/email/components/page.md

 Libraries can be configured for both the **Client Libraries** and **Client Libraries JavaScript Page Head** fields as follows:

-* To add a new field click or tap the **Add** button below the fields.
+* To add a new field, click or tap the **Add** button below the fields.
-* To remove a field click or tap the trash can icon next to the field to be removed.
+* To remove a field, click or tap the trash can icon next to the field to be removed.
 * To rearrange the load order, click or tap and drag the handle next to the field to be moved.

-For more information about using client-side libraries see [Using Client Side Libraries.](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/clientlibs.html)
+For more information about using client-side libraries, see [Using Client Side Libraries.](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/clientlibs.html)

 ### Styles Tab {#styles-tab}